sonic-net/SONiC/doc/acl/ACL-Table-Type-HLD.md

 +-------------------+--------------+---------------+
 ```

+This special handling has also the following limitations:
+    - Only 1 ACL table of type MIRROR and 1 ACL table of type MIRRORV6 can exist and must be of the same stage
+    - Modifying ACL table configuration for V4 mirror table, e.g: bind ports results in silent modification of a V6 table.

 This does not play well with the new concept of user defined table types.
 To solve this we have few options: